Aveygo/DeltaConvNeXt/README.md

   <img src="function.png" width=300px;>
 </p>
 <p align="center">
-  An experimental CNN-based block inspited by differential transformers
+  An experimental CNN-based block inspired by differential transformers
 </p>

 ## What it does